curl/curl/docs/SECURITY-ADVISORY.md

-As described in the [Security Process](https://curl.se/dev/secprocess.html) document, when a security vulnerability has been reported to the project and confirmed, we author an advisory document for for the issue.
+As described in the [Security Process](https://curl.se/dev/secprocess.html) document, when a security vulnerability has been reported to the project and confirmed, we author an advisory document for the issue.
 It should ideally be written in cooperation with the reporter to make sure all the angles and details of the problem are gathered and described correctly and succinctly.